LED WALL

 SoftwareBest ForCost

-ProPresenterWorship lyrics + media playback$399 one-time
+ProPresenterWorship lyrics + media playback$29/mo or $289/yr

 EasyWorshipBudget-friendly worship display$199/year